-A responsible drinking message on all our digital assets
+1. A Responsible Drinking Message (RDM) on all our digital assets

-All websites and other brand owned or sponsored sites (eg Facebook pages, Twitter Feeds, Apps etc) should contain a Responsible Drinking Message (RDM)
+All websites and other brand owned or sponsored sites (e.g., Facebook pages, Twitter Feeds, Apps etc.) should contain an RDM.

 The precise text of the message may be varied but should advocate responsible drinking.
 The message can use the brand name but should not use the brand logo.
 The RDM should be horizontal, clear, legible and placed in an obvious position.